langurmonkey/gaiasky/README.md

 ### 2. Pre-built packages

 This is the Gaia Sky source repository.
-We recommend using the [pre-built packages](https://zah.uni-heidelberg.de/gaia/outreach/gaiasky/downloads) for the different Operating Systems in case you want a stable and hassle-free experience.
-We offer pre-built packages for Linux, macOS or Windows [here](https://zah.uni-heidelberg.de/gaia/outreach/gaiasky/downloads/).
+We recommend using the [pre-built packages](https://gaiasky.space/downloads) for the different Operating Systems in case you want a stable and hassle-free experience.

 ### 3. Development branch